Yonathan Daza Player Props: Rockies vs. Phillies

-Yonathan Daza -- hitting .265 with three doubles, two walks and four RBI in his past 10 games -- will be in action for the Colorado Rockies against the Philadelphia Phillies, with Matt Strahm on the hill, on April 20 at 6:40 PM ET.
+On Friday, Yonathan Daza (.219 batting average in his past 10 games, with three doubles, three walks and four RBI) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 7:05 PM ET.

-He reached base in his only plate appearance in his last game against the Pirates.
+He had a one-hit showing in his most recent game (1-for-3) against the Phillies.

 Yonathan Daza Game Info & Props vs. the Phillies